Town vs. Village vs. Hamlet on Long Island

 - A legally incorporated local government

-- Governed by a mayor and board of trustees
+- Usually governed by a mayor and board of trustees

 What Villages Typically Handle

-Because villages provide extra services, village residents pay village taxes in addition to town and county taxes.
+Because villages may provide additional services, village residents usually pay village taxes in addition to other local taxes.
+Exact tax bills can still vary, since some town charges may be structured differently inside and outside village boundaries.

 Hamlets on Long Island